UtkarshVerma/dwmblocks-async/README.md

 -|-
 Command | The command you wish to execute in your block Update interval | Time in seconds, after which you want the block to update.
 Setting this to `0` will result in the block never being updated.
 Update signal | Signal to be used for triggering the block.
 Must be a positive integer.
+If the value is `0`, signal won't be set up for the block and it will be unclickable.

 The syntax for defining a block is:
 ```c